Contents

 Integral control mode responds relatively slowly to an error signal and that it can initially allow a large deviation at the instant the error is produced.
 This can lead to system instability and cyclic operation.
 Because of this reason, the Integral control mode is not, used alone in most cases, but is combined with other control mode(s).

-2 thoughts on “Integral (Reset) Control Systems”
+2 responses to “Integral (Reset) Control Systems”